MarionetteLabs/marionette-docs/api/architecture/app-router.md

 ##### `appRoutes`

-Like the `routes` hash, but references routes on the Controller for this router.
+Similar to the `routes` hash, but references routes on the Controller for this router.
 The keys of the hash are the routes to be matched; the values of the hash are strings that must be function names on the Controller.